 Do you know what I love about modern television and online marketing?
 Advertisements that speak to me and that I don’t mind watching or looking into more.
 A catchy ad does wonders for a brand, like the Disney World ads that have tiny bits of magic woven into them.
 Or there’s an ad for the Holiday Inn that is all about a couple checking in before picking up their newly adopted baby.
 These ads are so great.
-And what about LGBT travel marketing?
+And what about LGBTQ travel marketing?

-Gay travel marketing that is directed to the LGBT population as a whole seems to miss the mark.
+Gay travel marketing that is directed to the LGBTQ population as a whole seems to miss the mark.
 Marketing firms and travel brands seem to think there’s a solid need for rainbows, glitter and sweaty boys.
 Do they all think that I want to take my kids on a family vacation to a place where that’s all they experience?
 No.

-If you’ve not been hit with LGBT travel marketing campaigns, here’s a glimpse into what’s exceptionally common.
-True, actual gay travel companies understand the variety of types of travel and goals of different travelers, so you’ll see more targeted images when you’re searching within their own sites, but beyond those specific niche companies, LGBT travel marketing is a bummer and doesn’t often apply to gay family travelers.
+If you’ve not been hit with LGBTQ travel marketing campaigns, here’s a glimpse into what’s exceptionally common.
+True, actual gay travel companies understand the variety of types of travel and goals of different travelers, so you’ll see more targeted images when you’re searching within their own sites, but beyond those specific niche companies, LGBTQ travel marketing is a bummer and doesn’t often apply to gay family travelers.

-A case for LGBT travel marketing
+A case for LGBTQ travel marketing

-That means that per person, LGBT travel dollars are being spent at a rate of up to $3.87 to each straight $1.00 of travel spend.
+That means that per person, LGBTQ travel dollars are being spent at a rate of up to $3.87 to each straight $1.00 of travel spend.

-With an estimated 200k kids in LGBT families just within the United States, efforts to capture that market share specifically are very sparse.
-For many LGBT couples, the process of building a family is arduous and trying.
+With an estimated 230k kids in LGBTQ families just within the United States, efforts to capture that market share specifically are very sparse.
+For many LGBTQ couples, the process of building a family is arduous and trying.
 When it finally happens, they’re ready to celebrate and live their family lives, just like they’ve watched the common heterosexual families of the world do.

 What does LGBT travel advertising look like?

 I totally get that ads are going to show good looking people who are active and in shape sooner than mediocrely handsome faces who’ve clearly focused on touring breweries, but what about families?
-What about lesbian tourist?
+What about lesbian tourists?
 What about two-mom families?

-I manage my own blog site where the terms “LGBT” and “gay” are used continually, and yes I am reading work from other gay writers, and yes I’m reading about travel trends, so yes, the cookies on my computer want me to enjoy the gayest of the gay travel experiences.
+I manage my own blog site where the terms “LGBTQ” and “gay” are used continually, and yes I am reading work from other gay writers, and yes I’m reading about travel trends, so yes, the cookies on my computer want me to enjoy the gayest of the gay travel experiences.
 Forget that I’m writing and publishing about travel with kids, my cookies know what’s best for me and my family and I guess what we need is a week aboard a wild cruise ship or at an all-gay resort.

-Actual Travel Advertising on Television
+Actual Travel Advertising on Television / Streaming

 It’s true that there are some brands that have created ads displaying two moms or two dads in regular, domestic life, but it’s few and far between, and typically you need to search the internet for it because that’s where you’ll see the ads.
 You don’t see live television ads portraying two dads and their kids on a couch eating Doritos and watching a football game.
 You don’t see two moms holding hands watching their kids splashing in the waves, trying to coax same-sex families to the tropics.

-What you do see on live television is this: mom, dad, son, daughter – exploring a cruise destination or walking down Main Street USA in the Magic Kingdom.
-Maybe the reason there isn’t a focus on LGBT television advertising is because we’re hip to the game and use RoKu and Kindle Fire Sticks for televised content.
-Either way and in either medium, LGBT travel marketing just doesn’t happen.
+Mom, dad, son, daughter – exploring a cruise destination or walking down Main Street USA in the Magic Kingdom.
+Maybe the reason there isn’t a focus on LGBTQ television advertising is because we’re hip to the game and use RoKu and Kindle Fire Sticks for televised content.
+Either way and in either medium, LGBTQ travel marketing just doesn’t happen.

-If you’re going to advertise during Will & Grace or How To Get Away With Murder, shows with gay characters and accurate distribution of gay population through the cast (and viewership), you might as well capitalize on that audience and show a commercial with two men heading off on their honeymoon aboard Singapore Airlines.
+If you’re going to advertise during Love, Victor or Will & Grace reruns, shows with gay characters and accurate distribution of gay population through the cast (and viewership), you might as well capitalize on that audience and show a commercial with two men heading off on their honeymoon aboard Singapore Airlines.

-What online LGBT travel marketing looks like
+What online LGBTQ travel marketing looks like

 True, the second I start looking for flights to Mexico I see Puerto Vallarta and all its rainbows, but why so inconsistent?
 I feel like technology has progressed enough that ad networks can target sidebars and in-content ads better.

 What I see online: sidebars of heterosexual couples walking on a beach; autoplay video ads of that same family of four we saw on TV but now at a baseball game.
 And seniors.
 How does my computer know that I go to bed early and can’t sleep past 5:00 am?
 Is ad targeting that difficult?

 With today’s technology, including social media apps being authorized within all kinds of other programs, you’d think that online advertisers would be effectively using the information and preferences of their users more accurately.
-Creating and targeting LGBT travel marketing for the many subsets of the gay community would produce more engagement and click through rate (CTR) than repeatedly trying to get all LGBT travelers to want the same experiences.
+Creating and targeting LGBTQ travel marketing for the many subsets of the gay community would produce more engagement and click through rate (CTR) than repeatedly trying to get all LGBTQ travelers to want the same experiences.

 What LGBT travel marketing SHOULD look like

 I’d like to see a promo video before we watch something on YouTube that shows two dads playing on the beach in Jamaica with their kids.
 Maybe Jamaica was a bad choice, as it’s NOT a gay-friendly destination… but then that’s something very few travel brands consider or are even aware of.